European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-javascript-v2.md

 ### abort(): void

 Terminates any background timers or requests.
-The EUID object remains in an unspecified state and cannot be used anymore.
+The UID2 object remains in an unspecified state and cannot be used anymore.

-This function is intended for use in advanced scenarios where you might want to replace the existing EUID object with a new instance.
-For example, a single-page application could use this to clear the current EUID object and construct or initialize a new one after receiving a new identity from the server in the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) response.
+This function is intended for use in advanced scenarios where you might want to replace the existing UID2 object with a new instance.
+For example, a single-page application could use this to clear the current UID2 object and construct or initialize a new one after receiving a new identity from the server in the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) response.

-## EUID Cookie Format
+## UID2 Cookie Format

 The SDK uses a first-party cookie to store the user's identity.